courtney-maynard/data440/hw8/hw8_report.md

 **A: How well did the hierarchical clustering do in grouping similar accounts together?
 Were there any particularly odd groupings?**

-The hierarchical clustering performed very well with grouping the accounts by category.
+The hierarchical clustering performed very well with grouping the accounts by category, better than I thought it would.
 It correctly clustered all of the political figures together into their own branch system.
+It also was able to group a majority of the universities, seven, together, with a connecting branch to a group of eight of the technology-based accounts.
+These all broadly fall under the category of education, which was my initial prediction for one of the ways that the different accounts may end up clustering together.
+Additionally, many of the running accounts were clustered together, eight of them, with _ucla_, a university account, also appearing in the cluster on a sub-branch with _runnerspace_.
+My theory is that UCLA had many recent tweets talking about athletic accomplishments, thus they were grouped with the other athletic-based accounts.
+The hierarchical clustering also grouped nine of the musicians together, which was a surprise to me as they are a mix of official promotional accounts and personal accounts of the artists, which I thought might lead to different clustering.
+Additionally interesting is the closeness of _nike_ to these musician accounts.
+It was not clustered with the other athletics accounts, which may be because it's not only a running account but instead a corporate account.
+Lastly, the most peculiar grouping was the bottom cluster of _tomgoom_, _runnersworld_, and _mit_ along with _the1975_ and _zdnet_.
+This cluster contains four of the five categories of accounts, and it is not clear how they form a cohesive group that is also closely related to the musical artists and Nike.
+The hierarchical clustering performed better than the k-Means clustering at grouping by my pre-defined categories, as detailed below.

 ### Q4: Cluster using k-Means
 Cluster the accounts using k-Means with k's of 5, 10, and 20.
 For each value of k, create a file that lists the accounts in each cluster.